ManageIQ/guides/coding_style_and_standards.md

 ## High Level Guidelines

 * Be consistent.
-* These guides describes general guidelines to follow for new code.
+* These guides describe general guidelines to follow for new code.
   For existing code, stay consistent with the conventions of the code you are changing.
 * Prefer readability over performance and conciseness when the performance